-Our consortium, led by a statewide team of managers and affiliate representatives, is part of The National Space Grant College and Fellowship Program, established by Congress in 1987.
-Space Grant contributes to the nation's science enterprise by implementing research, education and public service projects through a national network of university-based Space Grant consortia.
-The original Space Grant competition resulted in the selection of 21 independent consortia (including Arizona's!).
-Subsequently, Space Grant consortia have been established in all 50 states, the District of Columbia and Puerto Rico.
+Our consortium, led by a statewide team of managers and affiliate representatives, is part of The National Space Grant College and Fellowship Program which was established by Congress in 1987.
+Space Grant contributes to the nation's science enterprise by implementing research, education, and public service projects through a national network of university-based Space Grant consortia.
+The original Space Grant competition resulted in the selection of 21 independent consortia (including Arizona).
+Subsequently, Space Grant consortia have been established in all 50 states, the District of Columbia, and Puerto Rico.
 Nationally, the Space Grant network has 830 affiliate members from academia, industry, government agencies, the military and nonprofit institutions.
-32 of these are members and partners of Arizona's Space Grant Consortium.
+33 of these are members and partners of Arizona's Space Grant Consortium.

 - To recruit and train professionals, especially women and underrepresented minorities, for careers in aerospace science, technology, and allied fields; and